Intent

 How do we review learning in RE?

-Learning in RE is monitored using the agreed syllabus and reviewed by the subject leader looking at books, talking to children and monitoring the Medium Term Plans completed by staff.
-In order to monitor impact on children’s learning the teachers carryout formative assessment during their lessons through the use of:
+Learning in RE is monitored and reviewed by the subject leader by looking at books, talking to children and monitoring the Medium Term Plans completed by staff.
+In order to monitor impact on children’s learning the teachers carry out formative assessment during their lessons through the use of:

 - Quizzes and retrieval questions